TestL-ab/TestL-ab.github.io/src/pages/docs/future.md

 ## Increasing granularity of user-blocks

-In previous discussion, we explained our [logic](/docs/functional-decisions#granularity-of-user-blocks) for segmenting the **user-blocks** into 5% chunks.
+In the previous discussion, we explained our [logic](/docs/functional-decisions#granularity-of-user-blocks) for segmenting the **user-blocks** into 5% chunks.
 If we find that Test Lab users are experiencing application use that warrants more granular user-blocks, then there could be value in offering smaller chunks of **user-blocks**.
 One option would be to offer additional routes in the backend server that would allow the user to choose from a range of user-block sizes when they use the [SDK](/docs/sdk/user-blocks) or [API](/docs/api-docs).

 ---